 When the internet became a thing, I began searching.
 I found a wonderful site called RollerCoaster DataBase (rcdb.com) that had photos of it and listed all its previous locations.
 Then one day in 2014, I noticed there was another piece of info added to Bullet's page... a park in Mexico called Selva Mágica had bought it and was going to open it that year.
 Even better: an enthusiast group called Coaster Zombies was doing a Mexico trip that fall and the park was on the itinerary.
 I couldn't sign up fast enough!

 As we made our way to the entrance gate to the park, I noticed a sign in Spanish.
 I don't read Spanish, but I know a "these rides are closed today" sign when I see one.
 Bullet was on the sign.
 My heart sank.
 Florida, England, Austria, and now Mexico... honestly, seeing it sitting there but not getting to ride it was worse than the other parks, discovering that it wasn't there at all.
 I had pretty much given up on it at this point.
-I didn't see myself heading back to Mexico any time soon and since Anton Schwarzkopf retired in 1995 and died in 2001, when a Schwarzkopf finally dies of old age, you can't just buy a new one.
+I didn't see myself heading back to Mexico any time soon and since Anton Schwarzkopf retired in 1995 and died in 2001, when a Schwarzkopf coaster finally dies of old age, you can't just buy a new one.

 Flash forward again to 2017.
 American Coaster Enthusiasts did a trip called "ACE South of the Border."
 Selva Mágica was on the itinerary.
 I dared not get my hopes up, but I signed up anyway.

 As soon as our ride time was over, the park opened to the public.
 Bullet was scheduled to open an hour later.
 I made sure to plant myself in the queue well before that time.
 I wanted to be on the first train out, just in case.
 Shortly before eleven, a horn sounded and a test train rolled forward out of the station just a bit.
 Then it reversed and rolled backward up the first spike.
 The pusher tires reversed and catapulted the train through the station, around a big turn, through the loop, and up the second spike.
 Then it reversed and did it all backward.
 My god, it was a beautiful thing to watch.
 We all cheered.
 The unmistakeable sound of a Schwarzkopf coaster in motion wafted over to other parts of the park and the ACErs all showed up to the queue like cats who'd heard a can of tuna being opened.
 (Credit to Andrew Dickey at Cabin Crew Coaster Kings for that analogy.
 I couldn’t think of a better one!)

 Another horn, another test run.
 The train raced through the layout, then up the spike... but not very far.
 It started into the reverse course quite slowly and as it approached the loop, I was afraid it didn't have enough speed.
 As it rolled into the loop, I watched with dread... "no, no, no, noooo."
 It didn't make it.
 The train rolled forward again, then back and forth between the spike and the loop, where it eventually just stopped.
 Darth Vader in Episode III had nothing on me at that moment.
 My "NOOOOOOOOoooooooooooooo!!!!!" was probably heard in Japan.
 I couldn't believe that I'd get this close again without being able to ride.

 A bit later, I ran into Humberto again.
 I pointed at the dead Bullet, still resting on its side in the turn.
 He told me not to worry, that it happens sometimes in the morning test runs, and that it would be up and running in about an hour.
 That made me feel a bit better, but at this point I wasn't going to count my chickens.
-I kept an eye on the coaster while I saw other things in the park.
+I kept an eye on the coaster while I did other things in the park.
 Eventually, I noticed that the train was attached to a winch cable.
 Good old Anton, designing his ride so that there was a solution to this problem already built in.
 The structure of the ride has a winch on the second spike and there's a tow hook on the front of the train.
 Slowly but surely, the train was being pulled up the spike.
 I wondered how they were going to release the train once it got high enough, but Herr Achterbahn ("Mr Rollercoaster," as he was known) had thought of that, too.
 When the train reached the highest point, it automatically released itself and rolled back through the course to the station.
 It was pretty neat to watch: